Workplace Safety tips from our Workers’ Compensation Lawyers!

 3. Train regularly – It’s not enough to conduct safety training once and expect your employees to remember it forever.
 Refresher courses remind employees of safety rules and how to use their personal protective gear.

-About 3 million people suffered non-fatal workplace injuries in 2014 and around 4,500 died from on-the-job injuries.
-Improving safety practices will reduce these numbers, saving lives, reducing costs and increasing the quality of life for workers everywhere.
+In one year alone, 3 million people suffered non-fatal workplace injuries and 4,500 died from on-the-job injuries.
+Improving safety practices will reduce these numbers, saving lives, reducing costs, and increasing the quality of life for workers everywhere.

-Marc J. Shuman & Associates, LTD. focuses on personal injury law and is experienced in dealing with insurance companies and their attorneys, recovering more than $50 million for clients over the past 20 years.
+Shuman Legal focuses on personal injury law and is experienced in dealing with insurance companies and their attorneys, recovering more than $50 million for clients over the past 20 years.
 To learn more, contact us at (800) 722-9744.